epn-vespa/tutorials/surfaces/asteroid_spect/Spectro_asteroids.md

 This tutorial show basic spectrum manipulations and comparisons.

-## Tutorial
+## Spectra of asteroid 4 Vesta

-### 1- Spectra of asteroid 4 Vesta
+### 1- Search spectra in TOPCAT

-**• Open TOPCAT**
+Open TOPCAT.

-• In the icon bar of the main window, click the icon: Open… SQL
+In the icon bar of the main window, click the icon: Open… SQL

-in the Select service pane, type keyword = PADC
+In the Select service pane, type keyword = PADC

-select http://voparis-tap-planeto.obspm.fr/tap & click Use service - this changes pane
+Select http://voparis-tap-planeto.obspm.fr/tap & click Use service - this changes pane

 In the ADQL text field, type:

 `SELECT TOP 1000 * from spectro_asteroids.epn_core where target_name = 'Vesta'`

 Click Run query (Fig. 1)